Fallout001/SCP-SL-Plugins/README.md

 # Summary - OUTDATED

+THIS IS ONE OF MY EARLIEST PROJECTS LEARNING LABAPI AND IS IN DESPERATE NEED OF A REWRITE

 Hi, My name Is Fallout and this is my collection of plugins i have made for SCP:SL Using The LabAPI Framework

 **EffectOnHud** - A serverside Keybind a user can press to show a compact display of their current status effects